 - Use at least a 15-gallon pot size per plant.

-- Use good, fresh organic potting soil, amended using fish meal, bone meal, worm castings, and all-purpose dry organic fertilizer.
+- Use good, fresh organic potting soil, amended using a fish meal, bone meal, worm castings, and all-purpose dry organic fertilizer.

 - Mulch the top with four inches of straw or alfalfa hay.

-- Drip irrigation should have at least four drip heads; water every day when weather heats up consistently.
+- Drip irrigation should have at least four drip heads; water every day when the weather heats up consistently.

 - Fertilize once a week with one gallon of worm casting tea or all-purpose organic liquid fertilizer.

 If you follow these basics, you’ll have a lot better luck with your potted tomatoes.
 We’ve seen too many times tomatoes struggling in smaller pots.
 They quickly lose moisture and fertilizers, so keep those up on a frequent basis.
 You need water and food consistently, right?
 Well, your breathing, living tomato plants do too.

 If you haven’t yet started extra watering of your potted tomatoes or fertilizing them once a week, July is the time to do so.